 Duchess Kate candidly discusses her struggles as a new mom

-The candid discussion with Prince William's wife was recorded for a podcast called "Happy Mum Happy Baby," with British broadcaster and podcaster Giovanna Fletcher.
+The candid discussion with Prince William's wife was recorded for a podcast called "Happy Mum Happy Baby," with British broadcaster and podcast host Giovanna Fletcher.

 "We're all in this together," she said, noting that all parents struggle with the same things and highlighting statistics that show the leading cause of deaths in new mothers is suicide.